Gabya06/datascience/LogisticRegression/README.md

 # Low Birth Weight data set - Logistic Regression and Visualization

-The goal of this Ipython notebook initially was to explore Logistic Regression, but it has become more about visually exploring the low birth weight dataset and implementing Logistic Regression by using L1 and L2 penalties.
+My initial goal was to implement Logistic Regression, but along the way I also did quite a bit of visual exploration and played around with L1 and L2 penalties when implementing Logistic Regression.
 I also looked a bit at PCA and feature selection, while plotting a mix of different aspects such as coefficients and distributions of the data.